 Is an employment contract legally binding?

-If the terms are not lawful they cannot bind on either party, but otherwise, regardless of whether they are in writing or signed, if agreed by both parties explicitly in writing, verbally or by way of conduct of the parties, the terms of an employment contract are binding.
+If the terms are not lawful they cannot bind on either party.
+But, regardless of whether they are in writing or signed, if agreed by both parties explicitly in writing, verbally or by way of conduct of the parties, the terms of an employment contract are binding.

 There are differences to commercial contracts in terms of how the contract is enforced.
-For example, the employment tribunal will not generally order specific performance, it will allow for an employer to terminate a contract of employment, but the employee will be given the opportunity to sue if this was unfair, discriminatory, wrongful or otherwise a breach of contract.
+For example, the employment tribunal will not generally order specific performance.
+It will instead allow for an employer to terminate a contract of employment, but the employee will be given the opportunity to sue if this was unfair, discriminatory, wrongful or otherwise a breach of contract.
 Also, if there is a repudiatory breach of contract by one of the parties to an employment contract, that does not automatically terminate the contract, as the innocent party can choose to waive the breach and affirm the contract.